ycanales/backend-challenge/README.md

+I've implemented the challenge in Python, the project setup and dependency management is done with [poetry](https://python-poetry.org/) and I've added a `.python-version` file which works with the [pyenv](https://github.com/pyenv/pyenv) utility to automatically set the `python` version to use when available.

+# Requirements

 Lana has come to conclusion that users are very likely to buy awesome Lana merchandising from a physical store that sells the following 3 products:

 ```